tbonnair/academic-online-cv/content/publication/shape-and-connectivity-of-groups-and-clusters-effect-of-the-dynamical-state-and-accretion-history/index.md

 ---
-abstract: <p align="justify">Matter distribution around clusters is highly anisotropic because clusters are the nodes of the cosmic web.
+abstract: Matter distribution around clusters is highly anisotropic because clusters are the nodes of the cosmic web.
 The shape of the clusters and the number of filaments to which they are connected, that is, their connectivity, is thought to reflect their level of anisotropic matter distribution and must